nginyc/rafiki/docs/src/dev/setup.rst

         bash scripts/setup_node.sh

-Exposing Rafiki Publicly
+Exposing SingaAuto Publicly
 --------------------------------------------------------------------

-Rafiki Admin and Rafiki Web Admin runs on the master node.
+SingaAuto Admin and SingaAuto Web Admin runs on the master node.
-Change ``RAFIKI_ADDR`` in ``.env.sh`` to the IP address of the master node in the network you intend to expose Rafiki in.
+Change ``SINGAAUTO_ADDR`` in ``.env.sh`` to the IP address of the master node in the network you intend to expose SingaAuto in.

 Example:

 ::

-    export RAFIKI_ADDR=172.28.176.35
+    export SINGAAUTO_ADDR=172.28.176.35

-Re-deploy Rafiki.
-Rafiki Admin and Rafiki Web Admin will be available at that IP address, over ports 3000 and 3001 (by default), assuming incoming connections to these ports are allowed.
+Re-deploy SingaAuto.
+SingaAuto Admin and SingaAuto Web Admin will be available at that IP address, over ports 3000 and 3001 (by default), assuming incoming connections to these ports are allowed.

-**Before you expose Rafiki to the public, it is highly recommended to change the master passwords for superadmin, server and the database (located in `.env.sh` as `POSTGRES_PASSWORD`, `APP_SECRET` & `SUPERADMIN_PASSWORD`)**
+**Before you expose SingaAuto to the public, it is highly recommended to change the master passwords for superadmin, server and the database (located in `.env.sh` as `POSTGRES_PASSWORD`, `APP_SECRET` & `SUPERADMIN_PASSWORD`)**

-Reading Rafiki's logs
+Reading SingaAuto's logs
 --------------------------------------------------------------------

-By default, you can read logs of Rafiki Admin & any of Rafiki's workers in ``./logs`` directory at the root of the project's directory of the master node.
+By default, you can read logs of SingaAuto Admin & any of SingaAuto's workers in ``./logs`` directory at the root of the project's directory of the master node.